lm-sys/lm-sys.github.io/blog/2023-06-09-api-server.md

 Here, we present two demos of using LangChain with [Vicuna-13B](http://ec2-52-40-36-154.us-west-2.compute.amazonaws.com:3000/blog/2023-03-30-vicuna/), a state-of-the-art open model.

-1. Question Answering over Docs
+1. Question answering over docs
   Enliven your documents, and communicate with them through a single command line ([doc](https://python.langchain.com/en/latest/use_cases/question_answering.html)).

 <img src="/images/blog/langchain/qa_demo.png" style="display:block; margin-top: auto; margin-left: auto; margin-right: auto; margin-bottom: auto;"></img>

-2. Code Understanding
+2. Code understanding
-  Clone the llama repository and then understand the llama repo with a single command line, bringing your code to life ([doc](https://python.langchain.com/en/latest/use_cases/code.html)).
+  Clone the llama repository and then understand the code with a single command line, bringing your code to life ([doc](https://python.langchain.com/en/latest/use_cases/code.html)).

 <img src="/images/blog/langchain/code_analysis.png" style="display:block; margin-top: auto; margin-left: auto; margin-right: auto; margin-bottom: auto;"></img>

 The demos above are implemented directly with default LangChain code.
-They don't require you to adapt specifically for Vicuna. **Any** tool implemented with the OpenAI API can be seamlessly migrated to the open model through FastChat.
+They don't require you to adapt specifically for Vicuna.
+Any tool implemented with the OpenAI API can be seamlessly migrated to the open models through FastChat.

 ## **Why Local API Server?**